IoTReady/a9_gsm_gps_library/README.md

 **Schematics of the pudding development boards here: [A9](./doc/Schematics/a9-dev-schematic_v1.2.pdf) | [A9G](./doc/Schematics/a9g-dev-schematic_v1.2.pdf)**

 **Features**:
-  * 1 A9G module (the board be the same that with A9 and A9G, for the A9 and A9G in the same package, the same pin )
+  * 1 A9G module (the board is the same for the A9 and A9G, they use identical packages with the same pinouts.)
   * 29 GPIOs with 2.45mm spacing (with 2 download debug pins (`HST_TX`,` HST_RX`)
   * One SIM card slot (Nano Card <Micro Card <Standard Card)
   * 1 TF card slot